-Wearing a smartwatch is a bit like wearing a little computer around your wrist which can link to the web and access various services through apps installed on the watch.
+Wearing a smartwatch is a bit like wearing a microcomputer around your wrist which can link to various fitness and wellness services through apps installed on the watch.
 These devices work better when linked to specific devices, commonly smartphones or tablets.
-Smartwatches work together with the linked device, usually via Bluetooth or wifi, to give you a better personalized experience because all the settings will be tailored to your usage and daily digital needs.
+Smartwatches work together with the linked device, usually via Bluetooth or wifi, to give you a better-personalized experience because all the settings will be tailored to your usage and daily digital needs.

-What Can A Smartwatch Do To Make Your Things Easier?
+What Can A Smartwatch Do To Make Things Easier?

 On top of carrying out basic tasks like calculating figures, creating to-do lists, translating, they have been modified a great deal and are capable of independently running their own mobile operating systems using an ever-growing selection of apps.

 Smartwatches are like ‘beefed-up’ PDA devices with much more advanced features such as playing audio files, reading emails, providing route directions, taking and receiving calls or even making payments when out shopping instead of using your credit card.
 They are also a great device to stay up-to-date with your social networks.
 I’m already sold just on the above features but let’s delve a little deeper into some of the other great ways you can use your smartwatch.